biocore/qiime/doc/scripts/check_id_map.rst

     - There are not duplicate near-unique but not exactly unique values within each column (warning)
     - The headers do not contain invalid characters (alphanumeric and underscore only)
     - The data fields do not contain invalid characters (alphanumeric, underscore, and +-%. characters)
+    - There are no duplicates when the primer and barcodes are appended

     Errors and warnings are saved to a log file.
 Errors are generally caused by problems with the headers, and should be resolved before attempting to